dbmi-bgm/cgap-pipeline/docs/wgs-step-filtering.rst

 Blacklist
 ---------

-The blacklist step uses ``granite blackList`` to filter-out common and shared variant based on gnomAD population allele frequency and a panel of unrelated samples.
-The panel of unrelated samples is in the .big format that contains the binary data (1: to be filtered, 0: not to be filetered) for every genomic position.
+The blacklist step uses ``granite blackList`` to filter-out common and shared variant based on gnomAD population allele frequency (AF <= 0.01) and a panel of unrelated samples.
+The panel of unrelated samples is in the .big format that contains the binary data (1: to be filtered, 0: not to be filtered) for every genomic position.

 Merging